-BARTA’s Animal Rescue Instructor course will equip delegates with the underpinning practical knowledge and resources required to deliver training and assess students in rescue techniques required of an intermediate level Large Animal Rescue Team, within your organisation.
+BARTA’s Large Animal Rescue Accredited Instructor course will equip delegates with the underpinning knowledge and resources to deliver and assess training in standard rescue techniques required of a Large Animal Rescue Team, within their organisation.

 Key areas of learning include:

-- Hazard identification and managing animal and environmental risks
+- Hazard identification – Managing animal and environmental risks

 - Equipment familiarisation, operational advantages/disadvantages and maintenance